1902 Clitheroe by-election: Candidates

 The barrister Augustine Birrell was mentioned as a possible candidate for the Liberal Party, but withdrew his candidature early; as he found the constituency too far away from London to be able to give it adequate time to contest the seat.
 Philip Stanhope, a former Liberal MP for Wednesbury and for Burnley was adopted as a candidate in early July, and considered running, but stated in an interview that he wanted an alliance between the Liberals and Labour.

 The Conservatives considered several candidates, including Colonel John William Robinson Parker, of Browsholme Hall, who had just returned from the Second Boer War in South Africa.

 David Shackleton was the General Secretary of the Textile Factory Workers Association.
 Although the textile workers had not yet joined the Labour Representation Committee, Shackleton was appointed as their candidate for the by-election.
 Philip Snowden, who had been considered by the Independent Labour Party, withdrew from the race.
 The Liberals and Conservatives also withdrew, sensing Shackleton's strong lead.

-Results
+Result

 Shackleton was the only nominated candidate, and was elected unopposed at a meeting at Clitheroe Town Hall on 1 August.
 He became the third MP for the Labour Representation Committee (which would later become the Labour Party) and the first to win at a by-election.
 The textile workers' unions affiliated to the Labour Representative Committee shortly afterwards.
 Shackleton served as Chairman of the Parliamentary Labour Party for a period.